maximilianfeldthusen/swarm-of-drones/README.md

 ##  What the Code Does

-This C program simulates a swarm of drones performing a search mission:
+The C code simulates a swarm of drones performing a search mission:

 ###  Key Behaviors:
 - **Swarm Logic**: Drones adjust motion using *cohesion*, *separation*, and *alignment* rules.